wpmetabox/docsv2/docs/tutorials/search-posts-by-taxonomy.md

 ![Example of seraching posts by taxonomy](https://imgur.com/V5kT58q.png)

-## Before Getting Starte
+## Before Getting Started

 In addition to using the **Meta Box Core Plugin**, ensure you already have the **[MB Custom Post Type](https://metabox.io/plugins/custom-post-type/)**.
 It is a free extension of Meta Box and is used to create custom post types and custom taxonomies.

 Besides, I also use a free theme as a demo.
 It’s [Justread](https://gretathemes.com/wordpress-themes/justread/).

-## Step 1: Create a new custom post type and custom taxonomy
+## 1. Creating a new custom post type and custom taxonomy

 Go to **Meta Box** > **Post Types** > **New Post Type**.